Some times people would come to visit, but not very often.

 It was so quiet out there that the dogs could hear when my dad was coming home.
 My dad drove slow and enjoyed every minute of the drive.
 He saw things that many of us never saw because of his pace.
 I call it a walking pace, because now when I go for a walk I see so many things that I don't see when I drive, so I say my dad drove at a walking pace.
 The dogs could hear this and had plenty of time to run out to the end of the driveway to meet him.
 He’d turn into the driveway and they would bark and follow him down our long driveway.
 As welcoming as I would be when a visitor finally arrived to say hi.

 When I brought my husband to Idaho for the first time in 1994, to the mountains, he heard the silence I had grown up with.
 He tossed and turned and could not sleep the first week he was there because it was so quiet.
 He’d seen forests and mountains in horror movies only and was unsure why we didn’t lock the door to our house at night.
 Actually, I tell people that to help them understand, but really he’d come from a country where he was told to lock the doors, lock the gates, to not be alone in the woods, ever!
-The boogieman that I had been teased about was real where he had
+The boogieman that I had been teased about was real where he had grown up.

 After a short time there, he discovered my bike and sat a top it for the first time.
 It was way too small for him, but it gave him the freedom to begin to explore and to gain confidence.
 Little by little his circle, the diameter he had created as his safety bubble expanded.
 He began to see the woods, the rivers, all the places to go.

 That year more wildlife made itself visible than any other year prior to that.
 I’d never seen a moose when I was growing up there or a cougar.
 I did see a few bears, but never right at my house and that year, that summer, they all came.
 My husband and my dad made a trap for the bear.
-The bear had been getting into what we called the rabbit house.
+The bear had been getting into what we called the rabbit house, our shed.
 It had been pulling out big, mouse proof, rubbermaid storage containers only to stick his claw through them and open them.
 This unleashed my past all over the driveway.
 Stuffed animals, old prom dresses, everything lay out there exposed and unwanted by the bear.

 My dad filled the biggest water container he had, and orange insulated one for camping.
 He lugged it up to the top of the rabbit house roof and then, as soon as it got dark, he sat up there, above the door with the container waiting for the bear.
-My husband, still fearful, sat in my car.
+My husband, fearful, sat in my car.
 He had a camera with a new roll of film and the car turned to face the rabbit house.
-He reclined the seat so he could sleep, sure he would awaken as soon as the bear arrived.
+He reclined the seat so he could sleep, sure he would wake up as soon as the bear arrived.
 The bear never came when they were out there.
 It was probably watching them -laughing.